jeongchan0315/Intelligent-Forgotten-Item-Detection-System-IFIDS-/docs/progress_log.md

 - Ordered additional missing parts to begin prototype construction soon

 ## July 10, 2026
-- Wired and experimented with 1602A LCD to prepare for LED display on the final product
+- Wired and experimented with 1602A LCD to prepare for LED display on the prototype
 - Code used from ArduinoDocs "Liquid Crystal Display (LCD) with Arduino"

+## July 13, 2026
+- Wired and experimented with the MFRC522 RFID reading module to recognize items
+- Wired and experimented with the HuskeyLens to recognize certain faces, assign face ID's, and activate a buzzer upon finding a not registered face
+- Construction for the prototype will begin soon